dbosak01/fmtr/README.md

 <!-- badges: end -->

 The **fmtr** package helps format data.
-The package aims to provide the basic functionality of SAS® formats, but with R.
+The package aims to simulate the basic functionality of SAS® formats, but with R.

 Formatting may be assigned